The Object Podcast

 The daughter of a struggling artist, Elisabeth Vigee Le Brun wins the hearts of the French aristocracy—including Marie Antoinette and King Louis XVI—with her sensitive portraits.
 But it’s their heads she should be worried about, and when the Revolution hits she has to make a difficult choice.
 A remarkable story of freedom, and the lengths we’ll go to keep it.

-You can see her work in the collection of the Minneapolis Institute of Art.
+You can see her work in Mia’s collection.

 American Illusion: The Wonderful Wizard of Iowa